yuvraj-05828/kalvium-premier-league-lab/README.md

 ### Progression 10: Team Game

 Retrieve players of a specific team.
-Then, display them in descending order of number of awards won by each player.
-Create a function `FilterByTeamxSortByNoOfAwards()` which teakes `team` as an argument and _returns an array of player objects_.
+Then, display them in descending order of the number of awards won by each player.
+Create a function `FilterByTeamxSortByNoOfAwards()` which takes `team` as an argument and _returns an array of player objects_.

 ### Challenge 1: The devil is in the details

 Find out players who have won a certain award a given number of times.
-They must also belong to Alex's favourite country.
-Sort them in good old fashioned alphabetical order.
+They must also belong to Alex's favorite country.
+Sort them in good old-fashioned alphabetical order.
 Create a function `SortByNamexAwardxTimes()` which takes `awardName, noOfTimes, country` as arguments and _returns an array of player objects_.

 ### Challenge 2: The golden goal

 Time to get things finally sorted out.
-So, two things - one, sort players older than a given age in the alphabetiacl order.
+So, two things - one, sort players older than a given age in alphabetical order.
 Also, sort their awards based on reverse chronological order.
-Create a funtion `SortByNamexOlderThan()` which takes an argument `age` and _returns and array of player objects_.
+Create a function `SortByNamexOlderThan()` which takes an argument `age` and _returns an array of player objects_.

+## How To Submit

+Host your completed lab project in GitHub and submit your project repository link in this [form](https://docs.google.com/forms/d/1FsIKaMGG8g_xISwHg0oGVQJpgHCXVRQGSQmpytu-b_o/viewform?usp=pp_url&entry.1483932328=CSK101-M2-L78.1).

 Happy Coding ❤️